CivicActions/guidebook/docs/050-how-we-work/tools/google-calendar.md

 ## Best Practices

 - Set your location, time zone and working hours (& keep them current) using calendar settings: ![Calendar Settings](../../img/CivicActions_Calendar_Settings.png "Calendar settings")
-- Always send invitations to <mailto:first.last@civicactions.com>
-- Make sure your main <mailto:first.last@civicactions.com> calendar is at sharing at least free/busy with everyone in CivicActions
+- Make sure your main <mailto:first.last@civicactions.com> calendar is sharing at least free/busy with everyone in Bloom Works
 - Consider enabling "speedy meetings" in Settings to encourage meetings to wrap up early for breaks in between
 - Reply to meeting invitations (yes, no, maybe)
 - Use the "optional" feature for attendees who are not required to attend (or don't invite them at all!)